Installing Smart Flows Server On Premise

 The jwt.secret and cookie.salt values must be manually created.
 Do not use the example values from the table, they are provided only for illustrative purposes.
 Generate unique, long, random strings to secure your installation properly.

-If you want to configure DocuSign, you need to make changes to the application.properties file.
-Refer to DocuSign (E-sign) connector set up for more details.
+If you want to configure Docusign, you need to make changes to the application.properties file.
+Refer to Docusign (E-sign) connector set up for more details.

 The file can be found in the project folder.
 Update the content of the file to reflect role of the server.